kleph/dcos-docs/1.11/overview/telemetry.md

 ## Diagnostics

-This information is collected from the [DC/OS Diagnostics (3DT)](/docs/1.10/overview/architecture/components/#dcos-diagnostics) component.
+This information is collected from the [DC/OS Diagnostics](/docs/1.10/overview/architecture/components/#dcos-diagnostics) component.
 For every systemd unit, the following information is collected, where `<UNIT_NAME>` is component name:

 ```
 "health-unit-dcos-<UNIT_NAME>-total": 3, "health-unit-dcos-<UNIT_NAME>-unhealthy": 0,